etaba/import_itunes_to_spotify/README.md

     export SPOTIPY_CLIENT_ID=<yourClientId>
     export SPOTIPY_CLIENT_SECRET=<yourClientSecret>

+Save your itunes xml file as `itunes.xml` in the top level directory This xml file can be here: (for Macs) ~/Music/Itunes/iTunes Music Library.xml If its not there you can try creating the xml from itunes: File > Library > Export Library...

 If you only want to import some of the itunes libraries, list them in `SELECTED_PLAYLISTS`.
 Otherwise leave it empty and all itunes playlists will be imported.